lnittman/ascii-xyz/README.md

   - `pnpm test` — run tests (if present)
   - `pnpm lint` / `pnpm format` — code quality
 - App only: `pnpm -C apps/app dev` or `pnpm -C apps/app build`

-## Auth & Routing

-- Public: `/`, `/signin`, `/signup`, `/share/[token]`
-- Private: everything else (guarded by Clerk middleware)
-- Middleware redirects signed‑in users away from `/signin|/signup` before paint

-## Styling & Motion

-- Tailwind v4 + tokens in `packages/design/styles/globals.css`
-- Motion policy: 0ms in / 150ms out for general UI; 0/0 for menu‑like items.
-Utilities live in `packages/design/styles/transitions.css`.

-## Security

-- Do not commit secrets; use `.env.local`
-- `.env.production` is ignored and was removed from history

-## License

-Proprietary — internal use for the ascii‑xyz project.